 The potential geothermal borefield site is parking lots and green space immediately surrounding the North Plant.
 The target percent of peak heating load is 15% to 30% of the peak heating load to maximize utilization of the geothermal borefield.
 For resiliency, the closed-loop vertical borefields will be piped in groups or 'circuits', with each circuit having supply and return piping directly to the building.
 The satellite images below show the approximate site area required for the 'Light and 'Heavy' geothermal options.
 The "Light" geothermal option would require the parking lot to the south of Pinanski Hall.
-The 'Heavy' geothermal option would require the parking lot to the south of Pinanski Hall.
-The 'Heavy' geothermal option would require the of Pinanski Hall, the parking lot to the north of Pinanski Hall and green space to the east of Olney Hall.
+The 'Heavy' geothermal option would require the parking lot to the south of Pinanski Hall, the parking lot to the north of Pinanski Hall and green space to the east of Olney Hall.
 The parking lots would need to be re-paved and the green-space would need to be landscaped.